-Two small banquet menus, dated a week apart in January 1906, express the joyful exuberance of high society during “the aughts,” a decade marked by economic growth and prosperity.
-For luxury restaurants like the Café Martin, the times were particularly good, as the nation rebounded from the severe depression of the late nineteenth century.
-Indeed, New York was experiencing an infusion of wealth, as scores of newly-minted millionaires moved to the city from all over the country.
-Eager to have fun after selling their factories to the trusts, this breed of nouveau riche set the tone at many of the high-end restaurants, causing the cuisine at places like the Café Martin to become more anglicized over time.
+The two menus below from January 1906 express the joyful exuberance of “the aughts,” a decade marked by economic growth and prosperity.
+New York experienced an infusion of wealth during this period when scores of newly-minted millionaires moved to the city after selling their factories to the trusts.
+Eager to have fun, they set the tone at the high-end restaurants where the cuisine became more anglicized over time.

 One of the desserts shown below is pêche Melba which chef Auguste Escoffier originally created in honor of Australian soprano Nellie Melba.
 Desserts named after women who were star performers often appeared shortly after they had been in the news.
-In this case, Melba announced a few days earlier that she was coming to New York to perform at impresario Oscar Hammerstein’s new Manhattan Opera House.2 However, the most fascinating aspect of this luncheon menu from 1906 is the diversity of cuisines.
+In this case, Melba had recently announced she was coming to New York to perform at Oscar Hammerstein’s new Manhattan Opera House.2 However, the most fascinating aspect of this luncheon menu from 1906 is the diversity of cuisines.